 A person cannot complete a valid opt out form before starting employment.
 A person who is due to join the Scheme under automatic enrolment rules cannot opt out until on or after the date their Scheme membership starts.

 Employers and their L G P S administering authority should agree what information must be shared when a member opts out of the Scheme.
-The Pension Regulator (TPR) has produced detailed guidance on the rules covering automatic enrolment and opting out.
+The Pensions Regulator (TPR) has produced detailed guidance on the rules covering automatic enrolment and opting out.
 Sections 70 to 75 of the TPR guidance on opting out for employers cover record keeping.
 If a person joins the L G P S under automatic enrolment rules and opts out, then:

 “It is a requirement that both employers and pension schemes keep records of opt outs and are able to produce them, if the regulator asks to see them.”